SNaveenMathew/ml_book/preface.md

 (Updated on 06/16/2020): The planned content has a lot in common with [Mathematics for Machine Learning](https://mml-book.github.io/) book by Marc Peter Deisenroth, A. Aldo Faisal and Cheng Soon Ong.
 The planned content also has a lot in common [Regression Diagnostics](https://us.sagepub.com/en-us/nam/book/regression-diagnostics) by John Fox.
 The difference is that this book tries to establish a connection between basic mathematical statistics and topics in machine/deep learning.

+**Note from the author:** Science is a journey.
+Writing a book is a different type of journey.
+As recently as 2018 I started understanding the journey of the author when I read a book.
+It's my turn to share my journey.
+Not everyone will relate to it - that's ok.
+I expect a dropout rate of almost 100%.
+The intent of this book *may be* to appeal to a small number of people who are interested in connecting their line of work with data science, similar to how I connected to data science from aircraft engineering (especially computational fluid dynamics).

 ## Who should not read this book

 This book is **not intended** for people who have no background in data storage / retrieval, computing, linear algebra, statistics or machine learning and want a 1-hour summary of topics that will make them the '*best data scientist in the world*'.
 This book does not intersect with **Kaggle** competitions because they were not a part of my journey.